 Structure of the Institutional Review Board

 - Akron Children's IRB has a Chair, as specified in the FWA, who has completed mandated OHRP training.
-The Chair is a member of the hospital staff and is responsible for initial review of any materials submitted to the IRB; development of meeting agendas and materials to be distributed; and presiding at convened IRB meetings.
+The Chair is a member of the hospital staff and is responsible for initial review of any materials submitted to the IRB and presiding at convened IRB meetings.
 If needed, the Chair may delegate the above duties to an IRB voting member.

 - Akron Children's IRB is a federally registered IRB and has a composition that meets federal regulations described in 21 CFR 56.107, which briefly stated are: